The-Developer-Nate/CustomMinecraftLauncher/README.md

 To Make A Shortcut Make Sure That you make a new .json file with the syntax below then make a new shortcut then The location is "Game Launcher.exe Location" "JSON File Location" (Old Versions)

 Go into the modding tab and click "Add .cmlaunch file association", this does require administrator. the old way will still work.
+(Not Public Yet)

 ![image](https://user-images.githubusercontent.com/67196220/116825912-66cebe00-ab5f-11eb-8b1c-7fc96584f1b5.png)